Simplifying Life Insurance in India

 At the same time, they come with drawbacks such as modest returns, locked-in capital, taxable payouts, and limited flexibility, which may not suit investors focused on growth or wealth transfer.

 In short: annuities work best as a safety net within a diversified retirement plan.
-They offer certainty and peace of mind, but should be balanced with other investments that provide growth, liquidity, and long-term wealth creation.
+They provide income certainty, but should be balanced with other investments that provide growth, liquidity, and long-term wealth creation.